 US unveils fresh Venezuela sanctions, targets 10 officials

-WASHINGTON: The United States on Thursday (Nov 9) unveiled fresh sanctions against the government of Venezuelan President Nicolas Maduro, targeting 10 officials over alleged corruption and interference in gubernatorial elections last month.
+WASHINGTON: The United States on Thursday (Nov 9) slapped more sanctions against Venezuelan President Nicolas Maduro's government, targeting 10 officials it said engaged in election irregularities to perpetuate what Washington called a dictatorial regime.

-The new sanctions come as EU member states prepare to impose an arms embargo on Venezuela, whose leftist government has sought to tighten its grip on power amid a prolonged economic and political crisis.
+The new sanctions come as EU member states prepare to impose an arms embargo on Venezuela, whose leftist government has sought to tighten its grip on power amid a prolonged economic and political crisis that has led to deadly street clashes.

+Things are so dire in oil-rich Venezuela that people line up to buy not just food and medicine but basics like soap and toilet paper.
+Maduro calls the crisis a plot contrived by rich conservative business people backed by the government of President Donald Trump.

-The sanctions were in response to Oct 15 state elections in which pro-Maduro candidates unexpectedly won a majority of governorships.
+The new sanctions came in response to Oct 15 state elections in which pro-Maduro candidates unexpectedly won 18 of 23 gubernatorial seats.

 The US Treasury Department said irregularities "strongly suggest fraud" was used to elect Maduro candidates.